JHU-CLSP/Feedback-Friction/README.md

 **Self-Generated Reflective Feedback**: python openai_async_process.py --dataset gpqa  --agent_model meta-llama/Llama-3.3-70B-Instruct --base_url http://c007 --ports 1233 --write_file gpqa_log.jsonl --iterations 10 --proportion 1 --logprobs 1 --use_feedback --use_process_feedback

 **Strong-Model Reflective Feedback**: python openai_async_process.py --dataset gpqa  --agent_model meta-llama/Llama-3.3-70B-Instruct --base_url http://c007 --ports 1233 --write_file gpqa_log.jsonl --iterations 10 --proportion 1 --logprobs 1 --use_feedback --use_process_feedback --use_openai

+We offer other functionalities such as --use_best_of_n which is the part of rejection sampling in our code. --in_temp which increases the temperature per iteration --binary_hint refers to provide models of its previous incorrect choices and ask it not to do that again --shuffle refers to shuffing the positions of answer choices in the question for MCQ questions

+To use the --use_openai you should fill in your openai api key in the AsyncOpenAI Client with your api key.

+Currently supporting datasets:
+mmlu, mmlu_pro, gpqa, math (refers to math-500), custom_simple (refers to 5 digits multiplication questions), hex (refers to 5 digits hexidecimal multiplication questions), aime_2024, trivia_qa, pop_qa.
+Note gsm8k and gsmsymbolic are not used anymore in our evaluation and are deprecated in the setting.

+Here is a brief summary of the functionalities of other files: manual_hints_5d.py: providing hints used for 5 digits multiplications start_multiple_server...sh: files for starting vllm server to host model on clusters check_dis_new.py: script for checking the "in-dsirtibutionness" of the model's output by generating 100 outputs per question error_analysis.py: script used for classifying whether model follows feedback based on openai model's judgement.
+Also need api key input.

+Above are all the main files contributing to our experiment setup.